loftwah/tech-101/git/drills/0-git-install-config/README.md

 To manage your credentials, you can use a credential helper, which stores your username and password or access token in an encrypted file.
 Git comes with several built-in helpers, such as the macOS Keychain for HTTPS, and the SSH agent for SSH.
 You can also use third-party helpers, such as Git Credential Manager Core (GCM Core) for cross-platform support.

 That's it!
-I hope this drill helps you or your students learn how to install and configure Git on a Mac, and use it with GitHub securely.
+I hope this drill helps you or your team learn how to install and configure Git on a Mac, and use it with GitHub securely.
 Let me know if you have any questions or feedback.